 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you have to make a phone call to the Lincoln County courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the Lincoln County courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records and backgrounds, and your account may make it easier for others.

 Click here to comment

 Everyone knows that the FBI has their list of the Top Ten Most Wanted Criminals.
 In Lincoln County, the Lincoln County Sheriff has their own list of the most wanted criminals, that you can access online.

 Life In Jail / What Its Like